 25. How does cystic fibrosis cause bronchiectasis?

-26. What is the laboratory results of hemoglobin and hematocrit for patients with bronchiectasis
+26. What are the laboratory results of hemoglobin and hematocrit in patients with bronchiectasis?

-28. Tuberculosis causes bronchiectasis as it damages the airways.
-How will the CT scan look like for a patient post-tuberculosis bronchiectasis?
+28. What will a CT scan look like for a patient with post-tuberculosis bronchiectasis?

 29. What is a primary ciliary dyskinesia?

 Primary ciliary dyskinesia is a hereditary condition characterized by defective ciliary structure and function, leading to impaired mucociliary clearance and resulting in chronic respiratory tract infections and associated complications.

 30. What are the complications of primary ciliary dyskinesia?